-Support surpasses $6 million in grants, logistics and transportation, and collaboration with more than a dozen relief agencies deploying novel coronavirus initiatives.
-Relief spans local, national, and global efforts to provide urgent medical supplies, food and housing support, and financial assistance to aid recovery efforts.
+Support surpasses $6 million in grants, logistics and transportation, and collaboration with more than a dozen relief agencies deploying novel Coronavirus initiatives.
+Relief spans local, national, and global efforts bringing urgent medical supplies, food and housing support, and financial assistance to aid recovery efforts.

-The UPS Foundation, which leads the global citizenship programmes for UPS (NYSE: UPS), has announced that it has expanded its response to the novel coronavirus, including new grant allocations, surpassing $6 million to United Nations agencies, humanitarian relief partners and community-based non-profit and international non-government organisations.
+The UPS Foundation, which leads the global citizenship programs for UPS (NYSE: UPS), announced it has expanded its response to the novel Coronavirus, including new grant allocations, surpassing $6 million to United Nations agencies, humanitarian relief partners and community-based non-profit and international non-government organizations.

 "The UPS Foundation and UPS have extensive experience in helping communities prepare for, respond to, and recover from sudden onset and prolonged crises.
-This expertise enables us to provide critical support to our partners during this unprecedented time of need," said Eduardo Martinez, President of The UPS Foundation and UPS Chief Diversity and Inclusion Officer.
+That expertise enables us to provide critical support to our partners during this unprecedented time of need," said Eduardo Martinez, president of The UPS Foundation and UPS chief diversity and inclusion officer.

 "The public-private partnerships we have developed around the world span years – even decades in some cases.
-We are able to work together, inspire each other, and rapidly deploy our support and logistics expertise to take meaningful actions that bring about life-sustaining results," he continued.
+We're able to work together, inspire each other, and rapidly deploy our support and logistics expertise toward meaningful actions to drive life-sustaining results," he continued.

 United Way Worldwide: